-We are none of us strangers to the lunacies of the American legal system; graduates suing their colleges because they can’t find a job; a patient who filed a $2 million case against a hospital saying its poor security procedures failed to prevent him raping another patient; a burglar who locked himself in a garage and then filed suit against the house owners for $500,000 claiming he was now suffering from depression; a prisoner who sued himself to try to get a transfer to a mental institution and – far and away my personal favourite – the man who died at Sea World, Florida, after he hid from security guards after closing time so he could swim with a killer whale.
+We are none of us strangers to the lunacies of the American legal system; graduates suing their colleges because they can’t find a job; a patient who filed a $2 million case against a hospital saying its poor security procedures failed to prevent him raping another patient; a prisoner who sued himself to try to get a transfer to a mental institution and – far and away my personal favourite – the man who died at Sea World, Florida, after he hid from security guards so he could swim with a Killer Whale.
 His family sued Sea World for failing to display public warnings that the Killer Whale could actually kill people.

 There is some common ground in this case.
 No one disputes that Slater spent a week at his own expense in the Tangkoko Reserve in Indonesia taking pictures of a troop of crested, black macaques in 2011, which included setting up a tripod and camera and somehow coaxing one of the monkeys to take selfies.
 What PETA’s arguing – still arguing given it lost the original case and is now appealing – is that since the monkey pressed the shutter, the monkey owns the copyright.
 Forgive me, but what are we saying about a legal system that’s not only prepared to listen to this tripe but which allows it to pass to appeal?